Lawrence C. Rafsky: Later ventures

 In the 1990s, Rafsky research and management positions at Bell Labs, Citicorp, the IDD Information Services, and ADP.
 Rafsky worked with future Baidu founder and chief executive officer Robin Li, who helped pioneer early search engine algorithms.
 IDD, a division of Dow Jones focused on financial news and information's relation to securities pricings.
 Rafsky partnered with ADP and Townsend-Greenspan, the consulting firm of US economist Alan Greenspan.
 In 1998, Rafsky founded Gari Software, which he later sold to Wavephore Labs.
 He subsequently formed Acquire Media, a digital content syndication company in 2001.
 He retired from full-time work at Acquire Media in 2018, and currently serves the firm part-time doing research in Machine Learning, Natural Language Processing, and statistical modeling of the business news ecosystem.
-He also serves as Director of Research for my4, and organization dedicated to investment analytics focused on ESG - Environmental, social and corporate governance.
+He also serves as Director of Research for my4, an organization dedicated to investment analytics focused on ESG - Environmental, social and corporate governance.

 Personal life

 Rafsky was born in Philadelphia.
-He is the brother of Robert Rafsky, author and AIDS rights activist known for his televised confrontation with Bill Clinton during the 1992 Presidential Election.
+He is the brother of Robert Rafsky, author and AIDS rights activist known for his televised confrontation with Bill Clinton during the 1992 presidential election.
 Having spent most of his life living in New Jersey, he now resides in Jupiter, Florida.